1941 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1941 quarter was produced at three U.S. Mint facilities, creating four distinct collectible varieties.
 Philadelphia struck the bulk of circulation coins without a mint mark, while Denver and San Francisco added their respective “D” and “S” mint marks below the eagle on the reverse.

-The Philadelphia mint also produced a limited number of specially struck proof coins for collectors, featuring mirror-like surfaces and sharp details.
-Each variety carries different rarity levels and market values, making mint mark identification crucial for accurate valuation.
+Philadelphia also produced a limited number of specially struck proof coins for collectors, featuring mirror-like surfaces and sharp details.
+MS (Mint State) is a grading term meaning the coin never circulated—MS grades run from 60 to 70, with MS70 being perfect.
+Each variety carries different rarity levels and market values, making mint mark identification crucial.

 1941 Quarter Types: